softwaresaved/ref_case_studies_investigation_2014/README.md

 # Operation

-1. Set the list of words you want to find in the case studies in in the SEARCH_TERM_LIST variable
+1. Set the list of words you want to find in the case studies by opening search_terms.py and adding words to the SEARCH_TERM_LIST variable
-1. Data is cleaned (made lower case, line breaks within cells are removed, multiple spaces replaced with single space)
 1. The SEARCH_TERM_LIST are searched for in the different parts of each case study as listed in the possible_search_places variable (I don't include the "References" section because it's not directly linked to the case study and hence is likely to create false positives).
 Matching case studies are identified in new columns added to the dataframe
 1. A new dataframe containing only case studies in which the SEARCH_TERM_LIST has been found is created and saved as only_case_studies_with_search_term_identified.csv
-1. The data is summarised and the summaries are saved.
+1. The data is summarised and the summaries are saved

 ## Running the analysis